 The crew can no longer tolerate Captain Bligh's ruthless splitting of infinitives."

 Tags:grammar, grammar enthusiast, grammar enthusiasts, grammar nut, grammar nuts, gramma nazi, grammar nazis, ship, boat, boats, ships captain, cast overboard, cast adrift, mutiny, mutineer, mutineers, split infinitives, never split an infinitive, history, historian, historians, eighteenth-century history, eighteen century, c.18th, c.18th history, bounty, hms bounty, captain bligh, william bligh, flectcher christian, mutiny on the bounty

 "You've got to learn about verbs.
 How else are you going to verbalize your feelings?

-Tags:skywriting, skywriter, skywriters, clouds, cloud, plane, planes, airplane, airplanes, aeroplane, aeroplanes, grammar, punctuation, correction, corrections, correcting, red, teacher, teachers, teacher life, english, language arts, comment, comments, commenting, love, marry me, will you marry me, proposal, proposals, marriage proposal, marriage proposals, proposing
+Tags:skywriting, skywriter, skywriters, clouds, cloud, plane, planes, airplane, airplanes, aeroplane, aeroplanes, grammar, punctuation, correction, corrections, correcting, red, teacher, teachers, teacher life, english, language arts, comment, comments, commenting, love, marry me, will you marry me, proposal, proposals, marriage proposals, proposing

 "The human being can survive for three weeks without food, and three seconds without correcting someone's grammar."